shutter-network/shutter/README.md

 ### 4) Schedule a Batch Config

 Next, a batch config has to be defined and scheduled on the main chain, defining some important system parameters.
-Write the following contents to a new file called `config.json`:
+Write the following contents to a new file called `config.json` or use the example config `testrun/config.json` generated in the previous step.

 ```
 {